+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

-Federal Officers Use Unmarked Vehicles To Grab Protesters In Portland
+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

-It had been a calm night compared to most protesting downtown.
-By 2 a.m. law enforcement hadn't used any tear gas and, with only a few exceptions, both the Portland Police Bureau and federal law enforcement officers had stayed out of sight.
+It had been a calm night compared with most protesting downtown.
+By 2 a.m. law enforcement hadn't used any tear gas and, with only a few exceptions, both the Portland, Ore., Police Bureau and federal law enforcement officers had stayed out of sight.

-A block west of Chapman Square, Pettibone and O'Shea bumped into a group of people who warned them that people in camouflage were driving around the area in unmarked minivans grabbing people off the street.
+A block west of Chapman Square, Pettibone and O'Shea bumped into a group warning them that people in camouflage were driving around the area in unmarked minivans grabbing individuals off the street.

 Health